kiron-khan6244/Assignment-ZeptoApps/README.md

 ## Backend Folder

 Backend folder reprents the BackEnd project of the Assignment.
 It is tottaly different fron the Frontend section.
-It is Laravel project to maintain the backend program or API.
+It is a Laravel project to maintain the backend program or API.
 There is some steps need to do for starting the backend Projet.

 ### The Steps are: